920226/certificateCheckerScript/README.md

 # certificateCheckerScript

-This script makes sure certificate has valid date using check.php .htaccess redirect to checker
+This script will make sure your certificate is still valid then redirecting to ssl else http

+.htaccess redirect to php if not ssl